katawiecz/quiviva/README.md

 This is only the beginning — my head is still buzzing with concepts, brainstorms, and visions ready to take shape. 🚀

+##  🪄✨ The Secret Easter Egg ✨🪄

+Shhh… don’t tell the recruiters 👀 — but this chatbot has a secret nerd mode!
+Type in a fantasy or superhero word like Gandalf, Thor, or magia, and suddenly Kasia’s CV transforms into a geeky rhyme saga. 🧙‍♂️⚡

+It’s like having Gandalf from Middle-earth and Master Yoda as your personal recruiters, presenting Kasia’s skills in riddles and rhymes.
+One moment you’re reading about endpoint management… the next, you’re in a D&D campaign where Intune policies are magic spells. 🎲✨

+This isn’t just code.
+This is joy, curiosity, and a tiny rebellion against boring job hunts.
+Because who said talking about IT skills can’t feel like an epic quest? 🚀🐉

 ## ✨ Demo

 - Live: [https://www.kasiaaichatbot.me](https://www.kasiaaichatbot.me)